federico-paolillo/aoc2022/docs/day_04.md

-# Day Four: Camp Cleanup
+# Day 4: Camp Cleanup

 ## Part One